-Competence Examples of evidence E. Personal and professional commitment Chartered Engineers shall demonstrate a personal commitment to professional standards, recognising obligations to society, the profession and the environment.
+Competence E. Personal and professional commitment Chartered Engineers shall demonstrate a personal commitment to professional standards, recognising obligations to society, the profession and the environment.
 This competence is about ensuring that the applicant is acting in a professional manner in their work and in their dealings with others.
 A Chartered Engineer should set a standard and example to others with regard to professionalism.
+This competence is about ensuring that the applicant is acting in a professional manner in their work and in their dealings with others.
+A Chartered Engineer should set a standard and example to others with regard to professionalism.
+This competence is about ensuring that the applicant is acting in a professional manner in their work and in their dealings with others.
+A Chartered Engineer should set a standard and example to others with regard to professionalism.
 The applicant shall demonstrate that they: 1.
-Understand and comply with relevant codes of conduct 2.
-Understand the safety implications of their role and manage, apply and improve safe systems of work Demonstrating compliance with your Licensee's Code of Professional Conduct Identifying aspects of the Code which are particularly relevant to your role Being aware of the legislative and regulatory frameworks relevant to your role and how they conform to them Leading work within relevant legislation and regulatory frameworks, including social and employment legislation Identifying and taking responsibility for your own obligations and ensuring that others assume similar responsibility for health, safety and welfare issues Ensuring that systems satisfy health, safety and welfare requirements Developing and implementing appropriate hazard identification and risk management systems and culture Managing, evaluating and improving these systems Applying a sound knowledge of health and safety legislation, for example: HASAW 1974, CDM regulations, ISO 45001 and company safety policies
+Understand and comply with relevant logislation and regulatory frameworks relevant to your role and how they conform to them 1.
+Leading work within relevant legislation and regulatory frameworks, including social and employment legislation 2.
+Understand the safety implications of their role and manage, apply and improve safe systems of work 2.
+Understand the safety implications of their role and manage, apply and improve safe systems of work 2.
+Understand the safety implications of their role and manage, apply and improve safe systems satisfy health, safety and welfare requirements 2.
+Developing and taking responsibility for your own obligations and ensuring that others assume similar responsibility for health, safety and welfare requirements 2.
+Developing and taking responsibility for health, safety and welfare requirements 3.
+Developing and implementing appropriate hazard identification and risk management systems and culture 4.
+Managing, evaluating and improving these systems and culture 5.
+Applying a sound knowledge of health and safety legislation, fo